 HubSpot is an example of a company that engages in B2B marketing.
 HubSpot’s customers are other businesses, not individual consumers.
 Therefore, all of our marketing efforts can be classified as B2B.

 B2B and B2C (business-to-consumer) marketing are very different.
-B2B and B2C marketing differ in their respective strategies and applications, as well as in their audiences and how they communicate to them.
+B2B and B2C marketing differ in their respective strategies and applications, as well as in their audiences and how they communicate with them.

-- A coworking space that leases office spaces to remote teams and freelancers (like WeWork)
+A coworking space that leases office spaces to remote teams and freelancers (like Spaces)

 B2C marketing targets the needs, interests, and challenges of individual consumers who are making purchases on behalf of, or for, themselves, thus making the individual the customer.
 Here are a few examples of B2C companies: